 It works since more often than not when blocking websites, IT administrators limit it on a per-destination basis: which means that they centrally maintain a list of websites that their users are not allowed to browse instead of a deny-all and only authorize approved website policy.
-This actually means that there is a very high probability that the web proxy that you’ll be using won’t be included in the list of website that you are not allowed to browse.
+This actually means that there is a very high probability that the web proxy that you’ll be using won’t be included in the list of websites that you are not allowed to browse.

 Internet censorship with firewalls

-Most of the times, companies have one or two internet connections: this connection being a limited resource, IT administrators tend to limit its usage.
+Most of the times, companies have one or two internet connections: this connection being a limited resource, IT administrators tend to limit their usage.
 The censorship at this stage can take the form of bandwidth limitation (which is still fine since you can still browse most websites although it can be slow), or denial of access to some websites.
 This is usually done on the firewall side of the company’s router.
 Simply side, the filtering is done at the router that is acting as a gateway to the internet.

 The filtering can be implemented via different solutions:

 – either by checking against regular expressions (or regex) the URL of the destination website the user is trying to see.
 It is then common that IT administrators limit any file download that has the .mp3 extension (or .torrent, .mp4, …)

-– or filtering by protocols and ports: this is what is actually done when the IT administrator denies applications like peer-to-peer since those applications actually need to initiate a communication via a specified port.
+– or filtering by protocols and ports: this is what is actually done when the IT administrator denies applications like peer-to-peer since those applications actually need to initiate communication via a specified port.
 This can be done on the corporate side or at the ISP side

 – or by using some publicly maintained database of “blacklisted sites”.
 Most proxy servers nowadays can use those public databases of blacklisted sites